 Further is a steady graph of the trends in Direct to Consumer:

-Direct to the Consumer market in Australia and The United States.
+Direct to Consumer e-Commerce market in Australia and The United States.

 In major countries, the CPGs are growing faster with the help of Direct to Consumer.